 Subordinated debentures are direct unsecured obligations of the Bank and are subordinated in right of payment to the claims of depositors and certain other creditors.
 Redemptions, cancellations, exchanges, and modifications of subordinated debentures qualifying as regulatory capital are subject to the consent and approval of OSFI.
 The debentures contain non-viability contingent capital (NVCC) provisions necessary for the debentures to qualify as Tier 2 regulatory capital.
-Under the NVCC provisions, the debentures are convertible into a variable number of common shares upon either of two events: (i) the public announcement by OSFI that the Bank has ceased, or is about to cease, to be viable; or (ii) a federal or provincial government of Canada publicly announces that the Bank has accepted or agreed to accept a capital injection, or equivalent support, from the federal government or any provincial government or political subdivision or agent thereof without which the Bank would have been determined by OSFI to be non-viable.
+Under the NVCC provisions, the debentures are convertible into a variable number of common shares upon either of two events: (i) the public announcement by OSFI that the Bank has accepted or agreed to accept a capital injection, or equivalent support, from the federal government or any provincial government or political subdivision or agent thereof without which the Bank would have been determined by OSFI to be non-viable.

-Maturity date Interest Rate (%) Earliest par redemption date 2021 2020
+Maturity date Interest Rate (%) Earliest par redemption date 2022 2021

-July 2025 4.9% August 2020 4,310 4,270
+July 2025 8.96%1 August 2020 4,352 4,310

-4,310 4,270
+4,352 4,310

-Subsequent to the earliest par redemption date the rate of 3-month CDOR plus 4.40% which was 4.9% at October 31, 2021.
+1Subsequent to the earliest par redemption date the rate of 3-month CDOR plus 4.40% which was 8.96% at October 31, 2022.
+(October 31, 2021 - 4.90%).
 Prior to August 2020 the rate was fixed at 6%.